What's wrong with watching pornography?

 When we want a thing that God has forbidden, sexual or not, we have lusted after the thing.
 Jesus equated lust in the heart with actual adultery (Matthew 5:27-28).
 God designed sex as a beautiful union between a husband and wife (Song of Solomon 5:1), and there are severe consequences for those who disrespect that holy union (Hebrews 13:4).

-If you're unmarried, think of watching porn as cheating on God in lustful idolatry (Colossians 3:5) or cheating on your future spouse.
+If you're unmarried, think of watching porn as cheating on God in lustful idolatry (Colossians 3:5)—or cheating on your future spouse.
 That is serious business!
-No one has the right to look at the nakedness of another person (or to look upon a clothed person) and sexually fantasize about them—unless he or she is married to that person.
+No one has the right to look at the nakedness of another person (or to look upon a clothed person) and sexually fantasize about them—unless they're married to that person.

 In order to fight the battle against all the world's temptations, we need some heavy-duty armor.
 Thankfully, God has supplied us with everything we need (Ephesians 6:10-18).
 Not to mention that He has promised to provide an escape route from temptations (1 Corinthians 10:13).
 When you feel tempted, it is up to YOU to immediately look for that escape route and TAKE IT.